realworldocaml/book/en/02-guided-tour.md

 The warning comes because the compiler can't be certain that the pattern match won't lead to a runtime error.
-Indeed, the warning gives an example of a pattern that won't match, the empty list, `[]`.
+Indeed, the warning gives an example of a list, (`[]`, the empty list) that doesn't match the provided pattern.
+Indeed, if we try to run `my_favorite_language`, we'll see that it works on non-empty list, and fails on empty ones.
-We can see this in action below.

 ```ocaml
 # my_favorite_language ["English";"Spanish";"French"];;